Execute Python Script

 Use of a dataset is optional, if you want to generate data using Python, or use Python code to import the data directly into the module.

-This module supports addition of a second Studio dataset on on Dataset2.
-Reference this in your Python script as DataFrame2.
+This module supports addition of a second Studio (classic) dataset on Dataset2.
+Reference the second dataset in your Python script as DataFrame2.

-Datasets stored in Studio are automatically converted to pandas data.frames when loaded with this module.
+Datasets stored in Studio (classic) are automatically converted to pandas data.frames when loaded with this module.

 To include new Python packages or code, add the zipped file containing these custom resources on Script bundle.
 The input to Script bundle must be a zipped file already uploaded to your workspace.
 For more information about how to prepare and upload these resources, see Unpack Zipped Data.